 However, there are a few considerations to bear in mind.

-- If space is an issue, you may want to spend a little more on high-efficiency equipment (monocrystalline panels) while building your initial array.
+- If space is an issue, you may want to spend more on high-efficiency equipment (monocrystalline panels) while building your initial array.
 This optimises your total energy output while preserving room for future panels,

 - Find out whether your installer has worked on any such projects.
 To avoid problems, it’s generally simpler to deal with the company that performed the initial installation.